-The system was completed in the spring of 2017, and is among the first solar + storage retrofit projects in the country.
+The system was completed in the spring of 2017, and is among the first solar-plus-storage retrofit projects in the country.
 The installation process was open to solar installers, electricians, and others seeking continuing education credits for their professions.
 In the future, the Nature Center will use the system to train local installers.
 When the system went online, the city of Duluth hosted an educational Solar and Storage Awareness Day for the community.

 The Hartley Nature Center project received strong community support from organizations within Duluth and across the nation, such as the Minnesota Power Foundation, the Clean Energy Group, and the U.S. Department of Energy Solar Market Pathways program.
 Funding and in-kind support helped assist with the cost of the retrofit project, which has provided important lessons learned for other communities.
 The city is using the results of the project to explore resilient solar installations on city-owned facilities.

 The installation saves the Nature Center $1500 annually, provides resiliency benefits to the community, and moves the Nature Center toward its net-zero energy goal.